dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

 Let's say you just want to edit some basic html features and do not want to change any firmware settings and as a result do not want to go through the whole arduino IDE setup.

-Even though that is a fairly straight forward route, for some reason your like being in Terminal and want to do everything from there.
+Even though that is a fairly straight forward route, for some reason you like being in terminal and want to do everything from there.

 If that is the case, below are your compilation and update options.